Watch the video on how we honor

 our state's educators

-Click here to read this years newspaper article on the award ceremony by The Union Leader.
+Click here to read the 2013 newspaper article on the award ceremony included in The Union Leader.

 Secondary School of Excellence